Understanding IVDD in Dogs

 • Partial or complete paralysis

-Conservative Management: For mild cases, strict rest, pain management, and anti-inflammatory medications may be sufficient.
-This approach requires careful monitoring and confinement for several weeks.
+Conservative management - Mild cases may respond to strict rest, pain management, and anti-inflammatory medications.
+This requires careful monitoring and confinement for several weeks.

-Surgical Intervention: More severe cases, especially those involving paralysis or significant neurological deficits, often require surgery.
-Our board-certified surgeons perform procedures to remove the protruding disc material and relieve pressure on the spinal cord.
+Surgical intervention - Severe cases involving paralysis or significant neurological deficits often need surgery.
+Board-certified DACVS surgeons remove protruding disc material to relieve spinal cord pressure.

 • Modified exercise routines